 Status: For the steppings affected, see the Summary Tables of Changes.
-AP90.
-Page Access Bit May be Set Prior to Signaling a Code Segment Limit Fault

-Problem: If code segment limit is set close to the end of a code page, then due to this erratum the memory page Access bit (A bit) may be set for the subsequent page prior to general protection fault on code segment limit.
+AJ89.
+Page Access Bit May be Set Prior to Signaling a Code Segment Limit Fault Problem: If code segment limit is set close to the end of a code page, then due to this erratum the memory page Access bit (A bit) may be set for the subsequent page prior to general protection fault on code segment limit.

 Implication: When this erratum occurs, a non-accessed page which is present in memory and follows a page that contains the code segment limit may be tagged as accessed.

-Workaround: Erratum can be avoided by placing a guard page (non-present or nonexecutable page) as the last page of the segment or after the page that includes the code segment limit.
+Workaround: Erratum can be avoided by placing a guard page (non-present or non-executable page) as the last page of the segment or after the page that includes the code segment limit.
 Status: For the steppings affected, see the Summary Tables of Changes.
-AP91.
-Update of Attribute Bits on Page Directories without Immediate TLB Shootdown May Cause Unexpected Processor Behavior Problem: Updating a page directory entry (or page map level 4 table entry or page directory pointer table entry in IA-32e mode) by changing R/W, U/S or P bits without immediate TLB shootdown (as described by the 4 step procedure in "Propagation of Page Table and Page Directory Entry Changes to Multiple Processors" In volume 3A of the Intel® 64 and IA-32 Architectures Software Developer's Manual), in conjunction with a complex sequence of internal processor micro-architectural events, may lead to unexpected processor behavior.
+AJ90.
+Update of Attribute Bits on Page Directories without Immediate TLB Shootdown May Cause Unexpected Processor Behavior.

+Problem: Updating a page directory entry (or page map level 4 table entry or page directory pointer table entry in IA-32e mode) by changing Read/Write (R/W) or User/Supervisor (U/S) or Present (P) bits without immediate TLB shootdown (as described by the 4 step procedure in "Propagation of Page Table and Page Directory Entry Changes to Multiple Processors" In volume 3A of the Intel® 64 and IA-32 Architecture Software Developer's Manual), in conjunction with a complex sequence of internal processor microarchitectural events, may lead to unexpected processor behavior.
 Implication: This erratum may lead to livelock, shutdown or other unexpected processor behavior.
 Intel has not observed this erratum with any commercially available software.
+Workaround: None Identified.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP92.
-Invalid Instructions May Lead to Unexpected Behavior Implication: Invalid instructions due to undefined opcodes or instructions exceeding the maximum instruction length (due to redundant prefixes placed before the instruction) may lead, under complex circumstances, to unexpected behavior.
+AJ91.
+Invalid Instructions May Lead to Unexpected Behavior Problem: Invalid instructions due to undefined opcodes or instructions exceeding the maximum instruction length (due to redundant prefixes placed before the instruction) may lead, under complex circumstances, to unexpected behavior.

 Implication: The processor may behave unexpectedly due to invalid instructions.
 Intel has not observed this erratum with any commercially available software.

-AP93.
+Workaround: None identified.

+AJ92.
 EFLAGS, CR0, CR4 and the EXF4 Signal May be Incorrect after Shutdown Problem: When the processor is going into shutdown due to an RSM inconsistency failure, EFLAGS, CRO and CR4 may be incorrect.
 In addition the EXF4 signal may still be asserted.
-This may be observed if the processor is taken out of shutdown by NMI#.

-Implication: A processor that has been taken out of shutdown may have an incorrect EFLAGS, CRO and CR4.
+This may be observed if the processor is taken out of shutdown by NMI# Implication: A processor that has been taken out of shutdown may have an incorrect EFLAGS, CRO and CR4.
 In addition the EXF4 signal may still be asserted.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP94.
-Performance Monitoring Counter MACRO_INSTS.DECODED May Not Count Some Decoded Instructions Problem: MACRO_INSTS.DECODED performance monitoring counter (Event OAAH, Umask O1H) counts the number of macro instructions decoded, but not necessarily retired.
+AJ93.
+Performance Monitoring Counter MACRO_INSTS.DECODED May Not Count Some Decoded Instructions Problem: MACRO_INSTS.DECODED performance monitoring counter (Event 0AAH, Umask 01H) counts the number of macro instructions decoded, but not necessarily retired.
 The event is undercounted when the decoded instructions are a complete loop iteration that is decoded in one cycle and the loop is streamed by the LSD (Loop Stream Detector), as described in the Optimizing the Front End section of the Intel® 64 and IA-32 Architectures Optimization Reference Manual.

 Implication: The count value returned by the performance monitoring counter MACRO_INST.DECODED may be lower than expected.
 The degree of undercounting is dependent on the occurrence of loop iterations that are decoded in one cycle and whether the loop is streamed by the LSD while the counter is active.
+Workaround: Workaround: None identified.